 Let’s be clear, chronic cheaters do exist.
-In my practice, I do meet 2 or 3 couples annually in which a partner will fit the “always a cheater” moniker perfectly.
+In my practice, I do meet 2 or 3 couples every year in which a partner will fit the “always a cheater” moniker perfectly.

 While it is very rare, there are people who have been cheating on their spouses for years, repeatedly.
 They cheat even after being caught.
-They cheat even after they promise to stop.
+In fact, They cheat even after they promise to stop.

 When we lump all infidelity participants into one box labeled “never to be trusted again” we unfairly do the following:

 ● We ignore all the other characteristics the person may have that contradicts the “cheater” profile